d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 with recovering true underlying parameters, and more concerned with parameters that lead to accurate prediction.
-Fortunately, even on difficult optimization problems, that stochastic gradient descent can often lead to remarkably good solutions, due in part to the fact that for the models we will be working with, there exist many sets of parameters that work well.
+Fortunately, even on difficult optimization problems, stochastic gradient descent can often find remarkably good solutions, owing partly to the fact that, for deep networks, there exist many configurations of the parameters that lead to accurate prediction.

 ## Summary